DefinitelyRus/EZBM/Frontend/Task List.md

 ---

-## Step 1: Initial App Structure
+## Step Initial App Structure

 ### App Shell Framework

-* **Description:** A main dashboard layout that features a navigation section (like a sidebar or top menu) and a main workspace area.
+* A main dashboard layout that features a navigation section (like a sidebar or top menu) and a main workspace area.
 It also needs a header that displays who is currently logged in.
-* **Purpose:** Cashiers and store owners need to jump between their daily tasks quickly (like pausing a sale to check stock) without losing their active screen.
+* Cashiers and store owners need to jump between their daily tasks quickly (like pausing a sale to check stock) without losing their active screen.

 ### Tasks